 A mentally-ill man walked into a South Bay police station seeking help nearly two weeks ago, but instead wound up in a coma, having suffered permanent brain damage while in custody, relatives said Thursday, hours before the man was scheduled to be taken off life support.

-Earl McNeil, who is in his 40s and has bipolar disorder and possibly other mental health issues, has been hospitalized in a trauma unit at UCSD Medical Center in Hillcrest since shortly after he sought help from the National City Police Department two weeks ago, according to Tasha Williamson, a leader of an advocacy group demanding answers about what happened to him.
+Earl McNeil, who is in his 40s and has bipolar disorder and possibly other mental health issues, has been hospitalized in a trauma unit at UC San Diego Medical Center in Hillcrest since shortly after he sought help from the National City Police Department two weeks ago, according to Tasha Williamson, a leader of an advocacy group demanding answers about what happened to him.

-According to McNeil's relatives, he went to NCPD headquarters at 1200 National City Blvd. on May 26 to ask for assistance of some kind and was later taken to San Diego Central Jail.
+According to McNeil's relatives, he went to police headquarters on National City Boulevard on May 26 to ask for assistance of some kind and was later taken to San Diego Central Jail.

 At some point during his encounter with law enforcement that day, McNeil suffered "irreparable brain (and) nerve damage," said Williamson, an activist with Building Justice, an organization contacted by the family to help seek answers about the case.